Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 With the Profile Pensions calculator, I can answer a few small questions and then I’m on the way to planning for my retirement!
 I love that there are two different retirement options available and with the click of a button I can see the assumptions that have been made about these type of lifestyles.

 As I already know the value of my pension pot from previous jobs, I know that I am on the way to living a comfortable retirement.
 However, even making a small additional contribution to my pension will make a big difference when it comes time to retiring.
 I definitely want to feel comfortable in retirement, and don’t want to have to scrimp, and I know that the next ten years of my pension contributions will make a huge difference to my retirement.

 Who are Profile Pensions?

 Profile Pensions offer a pension tracing and pension review service.
 This service allows people who have or believe they have, an unclaimed pension to find out more information about their existing pensions.
 Profile Pensions will track down your pensions and provide personalised advice from one of their expert pension advisors.
 The trace and review service is completely free, with no obligation to move your pensions.
-You can find out more about what Profile Pensions charge here for additional services including switching your pension to a new provider.

 As it is estimated that there is around £400,000,000 sitting in unclaimed pensions at the moment I feel it is really important to trace old pensions.
 We paid that money in and we shouldn’t just let it fall by the wayside when it can make a big difference to our retirement plans, especially if found now!
 Profile Pensions have multiple pension types that they offer a review for.